Milan Vidmar: Early life, family, and education

 He was born in a middle-class family in Ljubljana, Austria-Hungary (now in Slovenia).
-He began to study mechanical engineering in 1902, and he graduated in 1907 at the University of Vienna.
+He began to study mechanical engineering in 1902, and he graduated in 1907 from the University of Vienna.
 He got his doctor's degree in 1911 from the Technical faculty in Vienna.
 The study of electrical engineering at the Technical faculty did not begin until 1904, so Vidmar had to take special examinations in the field basics.

-Between 1912-13 he worked at the famous Ganz Works in Budapest as the assistant of Ottó Titusz Bláthy, one of the inventors and foremost experts on transformers which in turn became Vidmar's specialisation too.
+Between 1912 and 1913 he worked at the famous Ganz Works in Budapest as the assistant of Ottó Titusz Bláthy, one of the inventors and foremost experts on transformers which in turn became Vidmar's specialisation too.

-He was a professor at the University of Ljubljana, a member of the Slovene Academy of Arts and Sciences, and the founder of the Faculty of Electrical Engineering.
-Between 1928 and 1929 he was the 10th Chancellor of the University of Ljubljana.
+He was a professor at the University of Ljubljana, a member of the Slovenian Academy of Arts and Sciences, and the founder of the Faculty of Electrical Engineering.
+Between 1928 and 1929 he was the 10th chancellor of the University of Ljubljana.
 In 1948 he established the Institute of Electrotechnics that now bears his name.